oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 ### Implementation

 All the code which implements the vm creation flow is found in *vdsm/vm.py*.
-Code is referenced "like this" in the remainder of this page.
+Code is referenced *like this* in the remainder of this page.

 VM objects are created each in its independent thread, to make the caller not-blocking.
 Each VM objects has its own *_creationThread* member (set in te constructor) which runs the *_startUnderlyingVm* method which actually implements the VM creation.
 Note that all the creation flow are intermixed here, and the code is branchy and scatthered through various helper methods.
 When *_startUnderlyingVm* ends its job, it sets the VM *_lastStatus* either to "Up" or "Down".